destinio/destinio/README.md

 ### Hello, I'm Destin 🧑‍💻

-I'm aspiring Front-End Developer currently working within and managing the Quality Assurace space at [Widen Enterprises](https://github.com/Widen).
+I'm an aspiring Front-End Developer currently working within and managing the Quality Assurace space at [Widen Enterprises](https://github.com/Widen).

 > Strive not to be a success, but rather to be of value. -- Albert Einstein